Medical identification tag: Types

 The emblem for medical emergency services in some countries, the Star of Life, features a rod of Asclepius.

 There are various types of medical ID available.
 The most common form of medical ID is jewelry which provides a logo or inscription indicating a particular medical condition.
 These medical identification tags can be made out of stainless steel (usually classified as 316L and known as surgical stainless steel), sterling silver or gold.
 If found by emergency personnel the inscription provides an indication of the wearer's special medical needs.
 Tags are available with pre-engraved conditions or can be custom engraved with your specific medical histories and have the benefit that all information is self-contained and does not require any form of technology to view in case of an emergency.

 One of the most common kinds of medical ID jewelry is rubber bracelets.

 Another type of medical ID jewelry indicates membership in a medical information organization such as the MedicAlert Foundation, American Medical ID, and StickyJ Medical ID.
 Such medical ID jewelry includes a member identification number and a toll-free number or URL for medical emergency personnel to obtain full information about the wearer's medical conditions, treatment, and history.
 These organizations maintain a database of medical information on their members and can provide it to medical personnel when requested.

-The newest technology allows the user to carry stickers with an NFC Tag.
+The newest technology allows the user to carry stickers with an NFC tag.
 A similar technology allows the user to carry stickers with a QR code.
-By scanning the NFC Tag or the QR code with a smartphone, you will reach the stored medical alert information.
+By scanning the NFC tag or the QR code with a smartphone, you will reach the stored medical alert information.
 Modern mobile phones typically have a facility to gain access to the owner's medical emergency information (only) from the lock screen.

 Silicone bracelets, preprinted with a general medical condition or allergy, are also popular.
 The lack of personalization may be a deterrent.
 Recently patients have begun to tattoo their medical condition on their wrist or arm, but if the individual's medical condition changes the tattoo would have to change as well.
 A temporary tattoo might work just as well as a permanent tattoo.
 Other items include stick on tags that stick onto a driver's license, wallet, or cell phone which are practical for the person who does not want to carry something extra advertising their medical condition.
 However, in general, emergency medical personnel are trained to look on the patient's wrists for a medical id, and may not look elsewhere.

 Another type of medical jewelry is a pendant or wrist strap containing a wireless alert button, also known as a panic button, worn in the home as part of a wireless medical alert system.
 This type of medical jewelry sends a signal to a dialing console which contacts a monitoring service or directly dials first responders when an emergency occurs.

+Examples of digital medical identification solutions include mobile-based emergency information tools, QR-code medical profiles, and international digital medical identification platforms such as World Emergency Card.